 Schooner Wharf (off Duval) - stay for their live music and good conch fritters!

 Where to Eat in Key West

 There are so many great places to enjoy the flavors of Key West - from hole-in-the-wall restaurants to upscale, cutting-edge cuisine.
+Key West is one of the top food destinations in the USA, because of both the seafood and Cuban influence.
 Here are our favorites!